isnisn/smartlash/README.md

 ```

 ---

-### Transmitting the Data / Connectivity
-### Data Transmission

-The data is sent every 15 minutes (can be changed in code) over LoRaWAN using the Helium network and Chirpstack.
-LoRaWAN is best suited here because of the low amount of data being sent and the improved battery life due to not using Wi-Fi.
-The data is transmitted over LoRaWAN (routed in the Helium network) to Chirpstack.

 #### Simple Socket with HTTP
 Using a simple Python script that listens for data sent from Chirpstack (via HTTP) by posting to the socket on my VPS.
 The server then uses a library called InfluxDBClient to insert a Point object in the Influx database.